jkristoffer/pdf2img-server/README.md

 This wasn't meant to be a serious project from the start but a makeshift means to a problem I had.
 The task was to convert massive amounts of PDF files into images and at the same time allow it to be super easy to use for anyone.
 That resulted in said project.
-Finally, this project is riddled with problems and totally unsafe.
+Finally, this project is riddled with potential problems and totally unsafe in terms of security.
 You have been warned!
+Nonetheless, it works as it should!